8BitMixtape/8Step-MixTape-Berliner-Schule/README.md

 # Getting Started to program it
-Install the following additional board to your Arduino IDE:
+Add the following board to your Arduino IDE: 8Bit MixTape

-8Bit Mixtape
+## How to add the board
+1. Clone or download the repository: https://github.com/8BitMixtape/8Step-MixTape-Berliner-Schule
+2. Copy the contents of arduino_hardware/hardware to your 'hardware' directory (create the directory if it doesn't exist in your Arduino Sketchbook directory)
+3. Restart Arduino IDE

+You can now select the board in the Tools menu.

 # How to program it